-- NEDA Project Manager: J.J.
-Valiente Dobón, INFN-LNL, Italy. - NEDA Management Board: J.J.
-Valiente Dobón (chair), N. Erduran, G. de France, A. Gadea, M. Moszynski, J. Nyberg, M. Palacz, D. Tonev, R. Wadsworth. - NEDA@HISPEC Contact Person: Johan Nyberg, Uppsala University. - Collaborating countries and institutes: See subsection 2.2.
+• NEDA Project Manager: J.J.
+Valiente Dobón, INFN-LNL, Italy.

+- NEDA Management Board: J.J.
+Valiente Dobón (chair), N. Erduran, G. de France, A. Gadea, M. Moszynski, J. Nyberg, M. Palacz, D. Tonev, R. Wadsworth. - NEDA@HISPEC Contact Person: Johan Nyberg, Uppsala University. - Collaborating countries and institutes: See section 2.2.

-1599 14.2 Memorandum of understanding (MoU)
+14.2 Memorandum of understanding (MoU)

-An MoU for the NEDA Development Phase 2012-2015 has been signed by all parties from Bulgaria, France, Italy, Poland, Spain, Sweden, Turkey, and the UK.
-A new MoU for the next phase of NEDA is currently being prepared.
+An MoU for the NEDA Development period 2012-2015 has been signed by all parties from Bulgaria, France, Italy, Poland, Spain, Sweden, Turkey, and the UK.
+A new MoU for the next period of NEDA is currently being prepared.

-1603 14.3 NEDA Phases and Campaigns
+1606 14.3 NEDA Phases and Campaigns

-- NEDA will be built in the following phases: - 1605 0.
-Upgrade of the Neutron Wall to use the new NEDA digital electronics. - 1606 1.
-Construction of a NEDA array consisting of about 50 detectors that can be combined with 1607 Neutron Wall to cover a solid angle of about $2\pi$ with a target-detector distance of 50 cm - 2.
-Construction of the full NEDA array with about 350 detectors covering a solid angle of about $2\pi$ at a target-detector distance of 100 cm. - The NEDA array will be used in experimental campaigns at various accelerator facilities, like NUSTAR/FAIR, SPIRAL2/GANIL, SPES/LNL, etc. Currently, the decided campaign is to use
+- NEDA will be built in the following phases: - 1608 0.
+Upgrade of the Neutron Wall to use the new NEDA digital electronics (50 channels). - 1609 1.
+Construction of a NEDA array consisting of 48 detectors that can be run standalone or combined with the Neutron Wall (50 detectors) to cover a solid angle of about $2\pi$ with a targetdetector distance of 50 cm (98 electronics channels). - 2.
+Construction of the full NEDA array with about 331 detectors covering a solid angle of about $2\pi$ at a target-detector distance of 100 cm.

-NEDA with up to 48 detectors plus the Neutron Wall, with 50 detectors, combined with AGATA at GANIL in 2016-2017.
+The NEDA array will be used in experimental campaigns at various accelerator facilities, like NUSTAR/FAIR, SPIRAL2/GANIL, SPES/LNL, etc. Currently, the decided campaign is to use NEDA with up to 46 detectors plus the Neutron Wall, with 50 detectors, combined with AGATA at GANIL in 2016-2017.
 The new NEDA electronics will then be used for the first time.
 For this campaign, a total of 18 letters-of-intent have been presented at the AGATA at GANIL Physics Workshop in 2013.
 From 2018, a setup of NEDA with 48 detectors, will be ready to be used at NUSTAR/FAIR.

-14.4 Work Packages
+1621 14.4 Work Packages